FilippovVic/Bambastics/README.md

 At the moment, the game is posted on the Yandex Games platform (game service)

 ## How to play :question:
+Mobile devices:
+The UFO follows the touch of a finger and shoots automatically when moving.

+Desktop:
-UFO follows tapping and dragging, shoots automatically.
+The UFO follows the mouse click and shoots automatically when moving.